rwynn/golang-sse-todo/README.md

-golang server send events (sse) todo example
+golang server sent events (sse) todo example
 ===============

 This example was inspired by [golang-html5-sse-example](https://github.com/kljensen/golang-html5-sse-example).
 It uses [knockout.js](http://knockoutjs.com) and [foundation](http://foundation.zurb.com/) for the UI.
 The UX is heavily inspired by [backbone todos](http://backbonejs.org/docs/todos.html).